poliquin/brazilnum/README.md

     ValueError: Invalid PIS/PASEP: 11161241310

-If you're interested in just the check digits (i.e. last two digits), use the ``cnpj_check_digits`` and ``pis_check_digit`` functions to find them:
+If you're interested in just the check digits (i.e. last digits), use the ``cnpj_check_digits`` and ``pis_check_digit`` functions to find them:

     >>> from brazilnum.cnpj import cnpj_check_digits